TrueFit/CashRegister/README.md

 ## Cash Register

 The Cash Register application is a web interface which interacts with a REST API endpoint to provide the change due to the customer.
 The system imports a CSV flat file.
 The flat file must contain two ammounts (ammount owed and ammount tendered) per row.
-After uploading a document the API recieves the data and returns a list of currency to return to the customer in the most efficient method.
+After uploading a document, the API recieves the data and returns a list of currency to return to the customer in the most efficient method.
 The Cash Register app will allow end users to select if the payment is in USD or EUR as welll as if the change will be provided to the customer in USD or EUR.

 - [x] CSV File Uploader
 - [x] Currency Exchange Settings